 At CU Boulder, art history and art practices graduates earn more than the nationwide average of comparable majors as reported by PayScale.
 CU Boulder alumni in these disciplines earn an estimated annual salary of $72,233 and $66,868, respectively, based on a pool of 190 alumni who graduated between 2009 and 2018.
 But both are lower than the average for all CU Boulder graduates with a BA or BFA from the College of Arts and Sciences, according to a survey by Esmi Alumni Insight of 25,000 alumni who graduated between 1989 and 2018.

-The U.S. Bureau of Labor Statistics projects that job growth for the following Art-related fields from 2016-2026 will be: art director, 7 percent, as fast as average for all fields; craft and fine artists, 8 percent; graphic designers, 5 percent; multi-media artists and animators, 10 percent.
+The U.S. Bureau of Labor Statistics projects that job growth for the following Art-related fields from 2016-2026 will be: art director, 5%, as fast as average for all fields; craft and fine artists, 6%; graphic designers, 4%; multimedia artists and animators, 8%.

 The Department of Art and Art History has an extensive list of alumni, working and performing in a variety of industries across the globe.
 Some alumni of the program include: